Skip to content

 use-event-listener

-A React hook which provides a simple and declarative way to add DOM event listeners with automatic cleanup.
+A React hook that makes it easy to attach DOM event listeners declaratively with automatic cleanup.

 Features